softloud/dontpanic/README.md

 dontpanic
 =========

-The goal of dontpanic is to ...
+The goal of dontpanic is to be the coding equivalent of a towel.
+My helper functions are parked here.
+Work in progress, use at own risk.

 Example
 -------